 The CDBG-funded Foothills Habitat for Humanity program consists of minor repairs of houses occupied by homeowners below certain income limits.
 These repairs could include the installation, replacement, or repair of stairs, decks and walkways , doors, windows, and the like.

 Seniors First provides a hot, healthy lunch five days a week to seniors age 60 and over at seven Senior Café locations throughout Placer County including Auburn, Lincoln, Rocklin and Roseville.
 Our Senior Cafés are lively gathering places that help maintain our clients’ sense of community and connectedness.
 Approximately 350 meals are served each month at the Rocklin Café, which is located in an easily accessible location at the Rolling Oaks Apartments.

-PLEASE NOTE: Seniors First is concerned about what the spread of Coronavirus (COVID-19) could mean for the senior community we serve and has made the decision to temporarily close our congregate Senior Cafés as a precautionary measure effective Tuesday, March 10, 2020.
+PLEASE NOTE: Seniors First is concerned about what the spread of Coronavirus (COVID-19) could mean for the senior community we serve and has made the decision to temporarily close our congregate Senior Cafés as a precautionary measure effective Tuesday, March 10, 2020 for dine-in services.

 The safety of our clients and volunteers remains our highest priority.
 We will continue to monitor news and information from the experts in disease control and will resume café meal services when we feel it is safe to do so.

 For more information on protective measures against the virus, visit the Rocklin Coronavirus page.